21+ Free Things to do in Reykjavik (+ free download)

 Reykjavik City Hall Exhibits

 This house was created and designed in Norway and then brought to Iceland (around 1909).
 The purpose of the Höfði house was to serve as the office of the French Consulate.
-Over the years, this house welcomed big political names like Sir Winston Churchill, Mikhail Gorbachev, Ronald Reagan and also several British officials.
+Over the years, this house welcomed big political names like Sir Winston Churchill, Mikhail Gorbachev, Ronald Reagan, and also several British officials.

-The Höfði house is not open to public, but you can explore the house from the outside.
+The Höfði house is not open to the public, but you can explore the house from the outside.
 If you walk behind the house, you will see the window where the historic Reykjavik Summit took place.
 The house is currently used for official receptions and meetings only.